Call Today! 888-234-8376

 Disability rider: If the insured becomes disabled, the life insurance company will pay a monthly lump sum to the insured.
-There is typically a 6 month waiting period before any money is paid out.
-This is an expensive rider and is generally not recommended.
+There is typically a six-month waiting period before any money is paid out.

-Chronic Illness Rider: pays a lump sum or monthly payments if the insured cannot perform 2 of 6 ADL’s (activities of daily living).
+Chronic Illness Rider: This rider pays a lump sum or monthly payments if the insured cannot perform 2 of 6 ADLs (activities of daily living).

 Visit How Life Insurance Can Avoid Taxes for a more thorough read.

 Everyone interested in life insurance wants to know if there are taxes on life insurance.
 And the correct answer is probably not.
 However, there are instances when life insurance will be taxed.

 The main reason for taxes on life insurance is when a person dies and their estate is valued above the federal exemption limit.
 In order for an estate to have to pay a federal estate tax or "death" tax the estate must be over the current 2020 exemption limit of $11,580,000.1 Most people do not have to worry about taxes on life insurance because their overall estate is below the federal estate tax exemption limit.